baiondatainc/text2cypher-gemma-2-9b-it-finetuned-2024v1/README.md

 ### Model Description

 This model serves as a demonstration of how fine-tuning foundational models using the Neo4j-Text2Cypher(2024) Dataset ([link](https://huggingface.co/datasets/neo4j/text2cypher-2024v1)) can enhance performance on the Text2Cypher task.\
-Please note, this is part of ongoing research and exploration, aimed at highlighting the dataset's potential rather than a production-ready solution.
+Please **note**, this is part of ongoing research and exploration, aimed at highlighting the dataset's potential rather than a production-ready solution.

 **Base model:** google/gemma-2-9b-it \
 **Dataset:** neo4j/text2cypher-2024v1

-An overview of the finetuned models and benchmarking results are shared at [Link](TODO Link to Blogposts)
+An overview of the finetuned models and benchmarking results are shared at [Link1](https://medium.com/p/d77be96ab65a) and [Link2](https://medium.com/p/b2203d1173b0)

 <!-- - **Developed by:** [More Information Needed]